Planning the Perfect Vacation to England

 If you want to stay in the Isles, you can cruise around England and stop in Plymouth, Liverpool, Dover, and Newcastle.
 Typically, you’ll stop for the day and have several hours to explore the cities by yourself.
 This is great for people who like exploring their favorite places, while still having the structure of a cruise.

 Each port city has something different to offer, but all have historical significance with architecture and culture.
-Most cruise lines offer planned shore excursions, which takes the guesswork and research out of it, making less work for you.
-These excursions vary and can be adventurous, historical, romantic, or even based around foods of the area.
+Most cruise lines offer planned shore excursions, which take the guesswork and research out of it, making less work for you.
+These excursions vary and can be adventurous, historical, romantic, or even based around the foods of the area.

 If you want complete control over your trip, find hotels to create the perfect vacation.